Kappa5400/mern_chess/README.md

 Packages used:

-"axios": API Request package, used to ping the lichess daily puzzle endpoint.
-I used axios for mocking within my unit testing in jest so that I didn't have to actually hit the lichess endpoint when doing testing.
-I used curl for the actual puzzle retreival as curl is easier to impliment, a simple one liner, to do HTTP get requests.
+"axios": API Request package, used to send HTTP GET request to Lichess dailypuzzle backend.

 "bcrypt": Encryption package for encrypting user passwords.